aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Turning an opposed roll into a Threshold.
-An opposed roll can be converted into a threshold by taking the bonus or malus and adding 13.
+An opposed roll can be converted into a threshold by taking the bonus or malus and adding 13 instead of rolling (usually 2d12).

 ___
 #### Precedence of Rolls: Thresholds (DC), and opposing rolls